THE GLORIOUS

 editors who understand language.

-There’s a little book by Arthur Quinn (Figures of Speech) that lists
+There’s a little book by Arthur Quinn (Figures of Speech) that

 ways of using